Toshiba says unable to meet end-March deadline for chip unit sale

 Failure to meet the deadline gives Toshiba the option of walking away from the sale of the world's No. 2 producer of NAND chips without penalty - a move that some investors have urged it to consider.

-But the company said in a statement that it still plans to sell the unit, aiming to finalize the deal as soon as possible.
+But the company said in a statement that it still plans to sell the unit, aiming to finalise the deal as soon as possible.

 Toshiba agreed last year to sell the chip unit to a consortium led by U.S. private equity firm Bain Capital to cover liabilities arising from its bankrupt U.S. nuclear unit Westinghouse.